RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 It has expanded several times with nodes purchased by UCI and faculty.

 As of March 2025, the following describes the cluster:
-  * 253 Batch-accessible nodes including:
+  * 253 batch-accessible nodes including:

     * 14 nodes with 4 Nvidia V100 (16GB) GPUs
     * 18 nodes with 4 Nvidia A30 (24GB) GPUs
     * 4 nodes with 2 Nvidia A100 (80GB) GPUs
     * 2 nodes with 4 Nvidia L40S (48GB) GPUs
   * 11568 total cores (1256 AMD EPYC and 10312 Intel)
-  * 73,132 GB Aggregate Memory
+  * 73,132 GB aggregate memory
-  * Three load-balanced login nodes
+  * 3 load-balanced login nodes
   * 96.4% nodes (244/253) at 100 Gbit/s EDR InfiniBand

-HPC3 heterogeneous hardware has the following *unique* configurations.

-.. note:: Slurm matches your job request to *physical* nodes.
+.. note:: * Slurm matches your job request to *physical* nodes.
 It is possible to make a request where
             just a few or no physical nodes can fulfill your request.
             For example, requesting a 800GB of memory on a single node is only possible on 4 nodes.
+          * Features and GPU type and number (or GRES, e.g. Generic RESources) are resource specifications that can be requested in Slurm GPU job submissions.

+**HPC3 heterogeneous hardware has the following** :underline:`unique` **configurations:**

 ..
 Generate the following table (formatting is going to be table-like) with
 .. sinfo -S  '-R -D c' -p standard,highmem,hugemem,maxmem,gpu,standard-hbm,gpu-hugemem,gpu32 -o "   | %4D | %4c | %9m | %38f | %12G | " -e  | sed 's/(null)/      /'